thomas1151/blog/_content/experiences/aws.md

 The bulk of the work contained within my placement focussed on a tool called ElasticSearch (now OpenSearch), which is designed to handle large amounts of data and provide indexing, analysis tools, and visualization abilities to the data stored within.
 OpenSearch is a complex tool with a decentralised nodal data storage pattern which relies on concepts of indexing and sharding to provide retrieval speeds not possible with standard relational database tooling.

 Using instrumentation to capture valuable state-based data would in theory provide the team with a greater resolution on the internal state of the software.
 However, without some way to interact with this data effectively, developers would be left with a harder problem than before; instead of having a few log entries to search for when diagnosing issues, they now would have those original log entries as well as new instrumentation-led entries - only increasing the needle in a haystack problem developers had already.
 OpenSearch was the answer to this.
 Providing unparalleled drill-down ability, developers could navigate from a high level metrics graph to individual log entries in less than 5 clicks.

-However, this complex internal structure poses some challenges when trying to add OpenSearch dependent tooling to an existing project.
-The original minimal log structure outputted a single line per debug entry, and request to the console.
-The lines corresponding to a request had a space delimited payload of minimal information regarding the request - sufficient for local debugging, but not sufficient for more advanced observability instrumentation outputs.

-The sparsity of the data contained within each log entry was not the only problem; OpenSearch requires a JSON input at its API endpoints, meaning that a conversion between log entries was also required.

 The conclusion of this is a project that runs with live production data, serving over 12 million requests across 21 different regions, using infrastructure designed and development independently.